paulczar/paulczar.github.io-source/content/blog/future-of-kubernetes-is-virtual-machines/index.md

 For those who aren't on the public cloud, we don't get the same consumption model as the onus for capacity remains with the infrastructure provider (in this case yourself).
 You will still get the benefits of higher resource utilization which pays off in lower capacity requirements.

-Let's hope VMWare and Openstack are paying attention and bring us lightweight VM Container technology based hypervisors and the appropriate Virtual Kubelet implementations.
+Let's hope VMware and OpenStack are paying attention and bring us lightweight VM Container technology based hypervisors and the appropriate Virtual Kubelet implementations.